 Student loan refinancing

-NOTE: Student loan refinancing is a process done through private lenders.
-If you refinance federal student loans, they become private loans and they’re no longer eligible for federal loan benefits including income-driven repayment and forgiveness programs.
+NOTE: Student loan refinancing is a process done only through private lenders.
+If you refinance federal student loans, they also become private loans and are no longer eligible for federal loan benefits including income-driven repayment and forgiveness programs.

 Private parent loans

 For parents who have decided against turning to Parent Plus Loans to help pay for college, private parent loans are an alternative way to help fill the gaps in their college funding package.

 Unlike federal parent loans, private loans do take the parent’s income to debt ratio into consideration to determine qualification for the loan.

 Mortgage loans and mortgage loan refinancing